-Here are some of our favourite apps to help develop critical thinking in kids:
+Here are some of our favorite apps to help develop critical thinking in kids:

 - Rush Hour is a sliding block traffic jam puzzle where your goal is to get the red car out the exit gate by moving the blocking cars and trucks out of the way.

-- Lollipop Logic: Critical Thinking Activities for ages 4-5 has exercises for sequencing, relationships, analogies, deduction, pattern decoding, inference and critical analysis.
+- Lollipop Logic: Critical Thinking Activities for ages 4-5 have exercises for sequencing, relationships, analogies, deduction, pattern decoding, inference, and critical analysis.

 - Visual Discrimination, Grades 2 – 8 is a fun workbook designed to teach the skill of visual discrimination, the ability to recognize similarities and differences between different things.
 The lessons in this book are pictorial analogies that are arranged in lessons of increasing difficulty.

-Another fun way to encourage critical thinking skills involves solving riddles, brain teasers and such games as Sudoku or crossword puzzles.
+Another fun way to encourage critical thinking skills involves solving riddles, brainteasers, and such games like Sudoku or crossword puzzles.
 They help engage the brain and encourage kids to think about different ways to solve problems.
 Here are some good sites to check out:

 - Sudoku for Kids is a fun way to practice your math and logical skills.

-- Cool Math have so many games on their site you will have no trouble finding some good logic and puzzle games to help with critical thinking building.
+- Cool Math has so many games on their site; you will have no trouble finding some sound logic and puzzle games to help with critical thinking building.

-- Cyberchase Games Central has some very good logic, puzzle and pattern games.
+- Cyberchase Games Central has some excellent logic, puzzle, and pattern games.

 - Puzzles have lots of fun and easy puzzles for kids.